Le grand mogol

-Le grand mogol is an opéra bouffe with music by Edmond Audran.
+Le grand mogol is an opéra bouffe in four acts with music by Edmond Audran.
 The opera depicts the love between an Indian prince and a young Parisienne, and the unsuccessful attempts of conspirators to thwart their romance.

 The piece exists in two versions.
 The first, in three acts, with words by Henri Chivot, was produced at the Théâtre du Gymnase, Marseille, on 24 February 1877.
 A revised four-act version, with words by Chivot and Alfred Duru, was given at the Théâtre de la Gaîté, Paris, on 19 September 1884.

 Background and first productions

 In the 1860s and into the 1870s Edmond Audran was a church organist and choirmaster in Marseille.
 He composed some one-act opéras comiques in the 1860s, but they attracted little attention, and he did not return to the genre until the mid-1870s when Henri Chivot, a family friend, wrote a libretto, Le grand mogol, and invited Audran to set it.
 The work was accepted by the Théâtre Gymnase, Marseille.
 The leading lady was the 18-year-old Jane Hading, who soon became a star of light opera in Paris.
 The opera opened on 24 February 1877 and ran for 60 performances – a run of rare length for a provincial French theatre of the time.

 After this, Audran gave up his church post and moved to Paris, where he soon had a solid success with his opéra comique Les noces d'Olivette (1879), which ran for over a year in London, and extended his international fame with La mascotte (1880).
-In the mid-1880s, together with Chivot and the playwright Alfred Duru, Audran revised and expanded Le grand mogol.
+In the mid-1880s, together with Chivot and the playwright Alfred Duru, Audran revised and expanded Le grand mogol as an opéra-bouffe in four acts.
 The new version was produced on 19 September 1884 at the Théâtre de la Gaîté, where it ran for 248 performances.